Thearthman/ContextAutoFeedAgent-CAFA/README.md

 # Gemma LLM Playground

 A high-performance LLM playground featuring Google's Gemma models with optimized quantization, persistent model server architecture, and a modern ChatGPT-like floating UI.
+Planning to integrate into Obsidian for a personal assistance style agent that proactively reads your note to organize and solve your problems.

 ---

+## Currently working on: Obsidian Plugin
+> Details can be found in the OBSIDIAN_PLUGIN_DEVELOPMENT.md

 ## ✨ Features